amalini10j/Covid19-Data-Analysis/README.md

 ### Benefits of CatBoost Classifier

-CatBoost was studied using available online resources.
-The following are the benefits of using CatBoost:
+**CatBoost was studied using available online resources.
+The following are the benefits of using CatBoost:**

 - CatBoost ensures highly accurate model building with great GPU or CPU training speed
 - It works well with categorical variables without the need to preprocess them (methods like one-hot encoding is not required to convert variables)
 - Catboost requires minimal data preparation
 - It provides rich inherent visualizations like feature importance, training process visualization which helps in understanding the model output
 - It is simple to use with Python package
+- The gradient boosting method generates decision trees one after another, where the result of one tree is used to improve the next one which helps in improving overall model accuracy
+- CatBoost is fast even after increasing the tree depth because it generates symmetric trees

-Advantage of Catboost over other gradient boosting on decision trees (GBDT) algorithms:
+**Advantage of Catboost over other gradient boosting on decision trees (GBDT) algorithms:**

 - Catboost prediction time is 13-16 times faster than XGBoost and LightGBM according to its creator Yandex researchers and engineers
 - Catboost default parameters offers a better starting point than other gradient boost algorithms which is especially useful for Machine Learning beginners